ibm-client-engineering/solution-sfg-aws/website/docs/3-Create/Deploy.md

 tar zxvf ibm-b2bi-prod-2.1.3.tgz
 ```

 Apply the patches included with this repo from the same directory you extracted the helm charts.
+There are also patches for 2.1.1 in that patch directory, but we are working with 2.1.3 of the helm charts.

 ```
-patch -p0 < path/to/repo/patches/*.patch
+patch -p0 < path/to/repo/patches/2.1.3/*.patch -V none

 patching file 'ibm-b2bi-prod/templates/db-setup-job.yaml'
 patching file 'ibm-b2bi-prod/templates/ext-purge-job.yaml'